julienstroheker/AzHexGate/docs/architecture.md

 - Log Analytics + Application Insights (or similar)
   - telemetry, logs, metrics.
 - Managed Identity
-  - used by the gateway to access Key Vault, etc.
+  - used by the gateway to access Key Vault, Relay, etc.

 Infrastructure layers will be split into Bicep modules:
 - `infra/main.bicep` – environment entrypoint.